 We know what you’re thinking: what about snacks?
 If you’re using Purition for one or two meals a day and cooking healthy, balanced meals for your others, you shouldn’t feel the need to snack in between meals.
 Purition offers a nutritious balance of protein, healthy fats, fibre and naturally occurring vitamins and minerals which are slow releasing to keep you full and satisfied in between meals.

-If you do find that a 40g serving is not enough to satisfy your appetite, simply increase the portion size to 50g.
+If you do find that a 40g serving of Purition is not enough to satisfy your appetite, simply increase the portion size to 50g.
 You can also try adding a more generous portion of protein (lean meat, eggs, tofu etc) to your home-cooked meals.
 Make sure you’re drinking enough water, too—hunger and thirst signals often get twisted!
 Drink a large glass of water before reaching for a snack.

 - 20g serving of Purition mixed with plain yoghurt